cherish-hex/Play-java-app/README.md

 Some validations:
 1. name must be unique
-2. age can be between 0-30
+2. age must be between 0-30
-3. sex can be either male or female
+3. sex must be either male or female